 At SL Aesthetic Clinic, we also encourage our patients to practice a jaw exercise to speed up the Botox effect after a jaw reduction Botox treatment; 3-5 repetitions of clenching the teeth gently, done once or twice daily for the next 7 days.

 Results last about 6-9 months depending on your body’s metabolism and lifestyle habits.
 Repeating the treatment every 6 months may help you maintain your slimmer jaw profile.
 Patients may find that results last longer with each subsequent treatment as the jaw muscles become less bulky and active.
 To help prolong Botox jaw reduction results, we also recommend that patients minimise chewing on foods that require heavy chewing, such as chewing gum and nuts, and also to avoid grinding teeth.

 Measured amounts of Botox are injected into your masseter (jaw) muscles by the doctor.
 Between 3-5 tiny injections are made on each side of the jaw, depending on your anatomy and the size of your jaw muscles.
 The entire treatment can be done within 5 minutes or so.

 Most patients report minimal discomfort and any pain is likened to an insect bite.
 For added comfort, numbing cream and ice packs can be applied before treatment.

 There is very minimal to almost no downtime, except for tiny injection points on the jaws that disappear within a few hours.
 Patients typically return to normal daily activities immediately after.

-Bruising is rare with Botox treatments in the jaw area, but if any do appear, they will dissipate within a week.
+Bruising is rare with Botox treatments in the jaw area, but if any do appear, they usually dissipate within a week.
 You may also apply concealer to cover any bruising, in the rare event that it occurs.

-Botox is a safe and effective way to reduce jaw size and visually slim down your face without surgery when done by a trained doctor.
+Botox is a generally safe and effective way to reduce jaw size and visually slim down your face without surgery when done by a trained doctor.
 We have been performing this treatment since 2006.